Between Arc, Adapta and Numix it kind of feels like Linux has the whole flat GTK theme thing covered.

 The macOS-inspired window controls in each of the variants are, for my tastes at least, a little out of place.
 Ant would benefit from original window control assets that match its otherwise individual personality.

-Like the look of these minimal themes?
-Follow the instructions below to download, install and apply the Ant GTK theme on Ubuntu:
+Like the look of the minimal Ant theme?
+Follow the instructions below to download, install and use the Ant GTK theme on your own Ubuntu desktop:

 1. Download the variant you wish to use from GNOME-Look